pochi-japan/pochi-express/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can clone and then:
 `npm install`
 `nodemon`

-## Learn More

-You can learn more in the [Create Api App documentation](https://www.mongodb.com/languages/express-mongodb-rest-api-tutorial).

 ## Deployment